cjdelisle/cjdns.sh/readme.md

 * `CJDNS_SOCKET`: The name of the admin socket file (default: `cjdroute_${CJDNS_PORT}.sock`)
 * `CJDNS_ADMIN_PORT`: The number of the cjdns admin port (default: `CJDNS_PORT + 1`)
   * **NOTE:** If you set this to 11234 then you can use cjdnstool without specifying the port.
+* `CJDNS_IPV4`: Most of the time, cjdns is able to detect your public IP address on it's own, but in some cases such as with advanced NAT configurations, you may need to manually configure your public address.
+With the `CJDNS_IPV4` environment variable, you can manually set the IP only (`x.x.x.x`) or the port only (`0.0.0.0:xxx`) or both the IP and port (`x.x.x.x:xxx`).
+Whichever part is not manually configured will be automatically detected.
+* `CJDNS_IPV6`: Like your IPv4 address, you can configure an IPv6 address.
+For address only, use `xxxx:xxxx::`, for port only, use `[::]:xxx` and for IP+Port, use `[xxxx:xxxx::]:xxx`.

 ## How it works
 When systemd/openrc launches cjdns, it runs `cjdns.sh`, causing it to check itself and update if necessary.